 Often, parents are angry with their children and think that juvenile hall will “teach them a lesson.”
 However, parents need to think very carefully before they tell the judge to lock up their kid for awhile.
 This can present many problems for your child’s case.

 It is important to speak with a qualified juvenile defense attorney regarding your or your child’s case.
-For a free and confidential consultation, contact juvenile defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page.
+For a confidential consultation, contact juvenile defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page.